mpostol/OPC-UA-OOI/SemanticData/AddressSpaceComplianceTestTool/README.md

 The **OPC UA Address Space Prototyping** (asp.exe) tool can be utilized in several ways:

-- creates OPC UA Address Space populated using input XML files compliant with the `UANodeSet` schema.
+- creates `UA Address Space` populated using input XML files compliant with the `UANodeSet` schema.
-- validates an instance of the OPC UA Address Space against the OPC UA specification 1.04.
+- validates an instance of the `UA Address Space` against the OPC UA specification 1.04.
 - generates XML file compliant with the `ModelDesign` schema that is input standard for the [OPCFoundation/UA-ModelCompiler][OPCFoundation/UA-ModelCompiler].

 These instructions will get you a copy of the software up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.